irosassoto/irosassoto.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Paper Title Number 3"
+title: "Etale degree map and 0-cycles"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'